AnasImloul/smooth-stream/README.md

     getStreamingStrategy
 } = require('smooth-streamer');

-// Create a SmoothStreamer instance with a 100ms delay
+// Create a SmoothStream instance with a 100ms delay
 // between characters
 // and prefix matching enabled const streamer = new SmoothStreamer(